Jump To

 Rahu Kalam

 Each day has a 90-minute Rahu Kalam where no auspicious activity should begin.
-Calculated from sunrise, it varies by weekday.
+Calculated from sunrise, varies by weekday.

 Ayana